 This is Jesus' explanation of part of the parable of the sower.
 He was saying that people remain unfruitful because of their worries of the world and attachments to riches.
-In his Sermon on the Mount, Jesus specifically commands us not to worry:
+In his Sermon on the Mount, Jesus specifically command us not to worry.

 So paralysis due to worry and greed chokes the word.
 The word dies slowly.
 First is a compromise, then another and another, until in the end, we will give reasons for every thing we do that is contrary to the Word.

 Let us then pray that we may have courage to seek the Lords kingdom and do his will.
 May the Lord give us courage to be faithful to his word.